Delete single, multiple, or all nodes from a graph with proper relationship handling and data integrity preservation.

 print("Nodes deleted")

-status code.
+Upon successful deletion, the API returns a 200 OK status code.
 The response varies depending on the deletion operation:

 Best Practices